luxploit/SkylightOS/README.md

 * GRUB2
 * Scons (installable via pip)

-For Build Instructions, check [SkylightOS Build Docs](docs/building_skylightos.md) for a list of all targets and architectures or browse the [docs/architectures](docs/architectures/) folder directly.
+For build instructions, check [SkylightOS Build Docs](docs/building_skylightos.md) for a list of all targets and architectures or browse the [docs/architectures](docs/architectures/) folder directly.

 <br>